cdl-geneseo/geneseo-dictionary/T/Tonguepunch.md

 # Tonguepunch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Tonguepunch

 Created by  Unknown User (mtr7), last modified on Apr 26, 2015

 When someone uses their tongue in a vigorous manner.
 Usually associated with sexual activities.  &quot;She tonguepunched my mouth so hard, I didn't even remember to get her name&quot;.
 Romig, S-Z, 2015.